router-resources/Router-Nitro-CookBook/Module4.md

 Instructions: Answer the following questions based on the information presented in Module 4 of the Router Nitro Cookbook.
 Choose the best answer for each question.

-**According to the module, what is one key advantage of Router Nitro compared to other cross-chain bridges?**
+**Q1) According to the module, what is one key advantage of Router Nitro compared to other cross-chain bridges?**

 a) It supports a wider range of blockchain ecosystems.<br>
 b) It offers a more user-friendly interface for beginners.<br>